stevana/stateful-pbt-with-fakes/README-unprocessed.md

 we do need a list that is at least of length two, because any shorter list will reverse to itself.

-As pointed out earlier, coming up with these properties is by no means obvious.
+As pointed out earlier, coming up with these properties is not easy.
 There are however a few patterns that come up over and over again.
-With `reverse` we saw an example of an involutory function, i.e. `f (f x) == x`, here are a few other examples:
+With `reverse` we saw an example of an involutory function, i.e. `f (f x) == x`, here are a few other
+examples:

 - Inverses, e.g. `\(i :: Input) -> deserialise (serialise i) == i`;
 - Idempotency, e.g. `\(xs :: [Int]) -> sort (sort xs) == sort xs`;